 Program-Specific Requirements

-- Minimum of 10 courses from the core curriculum including education data science courses, statistics courses, EDS seminar, and the Education Internship Workshop.
+• Minimum of 11 courses from the core curriculum including education data science courses (2 courses), statistics courses (2 courses), EDS seminar (6 courses), and the Education Internship Workshop (1 course).

 The goal of the EDS MS is to train the next generation of data scientists who have a substantive background and concern with educational topics.
-The requirements are aimed at accomplishing this goal, but we recognize students may come in with more developed skills and background in certain areas and greater deficits in others.
+The requirements are aimed at accomplishing this goal, but we recognize students may come in with more developed skills and background in certain areas and more room to grow in others.
 As a result, it may be advisable for students to request changes to course requirements, substituting various courses and building expertise where needed so as to make sure the EDS program trains students to be the best education data scientists possible.
 To this end, students can propose substituting certain course requirements after discussion, review, and approval by the program director so as to make sure training goals are satisfied.
+Requests for substitutions should be made through a petition form.

 Core Sequence